 Asia Society Australia is advised by the Board and Advisory Council which includes some of Australia's most prominent business, political, cultural and education leaders, and led by a high-performing team of globally-connected staff, advisors and fellows.

 Philipp Ivanov, Chief Executive Officer

-Philipp spent over 6 years in China working in educational management and development roles.
+Philipp spent over 6 years in China working in education and development.
 He is the recipient of the ‘Rose Award’ by Shenyang Municipal Government for his contribution to Shenyang City.
-He was also awarded the Australian Government’s Endeavour Executive Fellowship (2009) under which he undertook research on China’s higher education at the China National Academy of Education Administration in Beijing.
+In 2009 he was also awarded the Australian Government’s Endeavour Executive Fellowship to research China's policies on leadership development at the China National Academy of Education Administration in Beijing.
 He is a board member of Asia Recon, Haymarket HQ and Sydney City Council's Chinese New Year Advisory Panel.
-In 2015, he was invited as the only Australian delegate to the 2015 Congress of Vienna - a preeminent global track-two dialogue on conflict, migration, equality and innovation.
-Philipp received classical Chinese language and history training at the Far Eastern National University in Russia.
+In 2015, he was invited as the only Australian to the 2015 Congress of Vienna - a preeminent global track-two dialogue on major powers conflict, migration, equality and innovation.
+Philipp studied Chinese language and history at the Far Eastern National University in Russia.
 He also studied in Jilin and Liaoning Normal universities in China.
 He holds a Master of Educational Leadership and Management from RMIT University in Australia.
 He grew up in Vladivostok on Russia's Pacific coast and is a fluent Chinese and Russian speaker.
 Connect with Philipp on Linkedin or twitter @philippivanov

 Jette Radley, Events and Sponsorship Coordinator